jnotar/IoT_Homework/IoT_Homework.md

 ##### Is your data available to you?
 If so, what format?

 - via the ZEEQ by REM-Fit app, for iOS or Android
-- You can also set up to share data with Apple HealtKit
+- You can also set it up to share data with Apple HealtKit

 #### 2. How far can you trace the path of the data?
 How far can you trace the physical development of the device, its materials and manufacture?